On the dynamics of shallow ice sheets. Modelling and analysis: Introduction

 In the recent pre-print~\cite{Figalli2021}, Figalli, Ros-Oton and Serra studied the phase transition of ice melting to water as a Stefan problem.
-The results established in this paper provide a refined understanding of the Stefan problem's singularities and answer some long-standing open questions in the field of free-boundary problems.
+The results established in this article provide a refined understanding of the Stefan problem's singularities and answer some long-standing open questions in the field of free-boundary problems.

-In this article we propose and study a mathematical model describing the evolution of the thickness of a shallow ice sheet.
-The ice thickness of a shallow ice sheet evolves as a consequence of many factors like, for instance, the rate at which snow deposits, the rate at which melting occurs, as well as the velocity at which the glacier slides along the lithosphere.
-Since the ice thickness level is constrained to remain on or above the lithosphere at all times, the problem under consideration can be regarded as a time-dependent obstacle problem.

-In 2002 Calvo, D\'iaz, Durany, Schiavi and V\'azquez~\cite{Diaz2002} studied a simplified version of the evolution of the thickness of a shallow ice sheet.
-Indeed, in their article, the authors only considered one spatial direction, they assumed the basal velocity to be smooth, and assumed the lithosphere to be flat.
+In 2002 Calvo, D\'iaz, Durany, Schiavi and V\'azquez~\cite{Diaz2002} published a paper discussing the evolution of the thickness of a shallow ice sheet as an obstacle problem.
+In their article, the authors only considered one spatial direction, they assumed the basal velocity to be smooth, and assumed the lithosphere to be flat.
+This seminal paper is, to our best knowledge, the very first record in the literature where a sound model describing the evolution of ice sheets thickness in the context of obstacle problems is discussed.
+This formulation was also exploited to justify the generation of fast ice streams in ice sheets flowing along soft and deformable beds~\cite{Diaz2007}.
+In this direction, we also cite the related previous paper~\cite{Diaz1999}.

 Ten years later, in 2012, Jouvet and Bueler~\cite{JouvBuel2012} studied the steady (i.e., time-independent) version of the problem considered in~\cite{Diaz2002} where, this time, two spatial directions and a more general lithosphere topography were taken into account.